-- Facilities and businesses should ask screening questions to assess risk for COVID-19 every day before an employee is allowed to work: - Do you have any symptoms of COVID-19 or fever of 100.4 degrees Fahrenheit or higher that are new for you?
-Symptoms of COVID-19 can include: - > Fever, or feeling feverish; - Respiratory symptoms such as runny nose, nasal congestion, sore throat, cough, or shortness of breath; - ➤ General body symptoms such as muscle aches, chills, and severe fatigue; - Gastrointestinal symptoms such as nausea, vomiting, or diarrhea, and - Changes in a person's sense of taste or smell.

-- Have you had close contact with someone who has tested positive for COVID-19 in the prior 10 days?
-(Note: healthcare workers caring for COVID-19 patients while wearing appropriate personal protective equipment should answer "no" because they are not considered to have exposure) - Have you traveled in the prior 10 days for non-essential purposes, outside of NH, ME, VT, MA, RI, or CT, including domestically (within the U.S.), internationally (outside of the U.S.) or on a cruise ship? - Essential travel includes for work, school, personal safety, medical care, care of others, parental shared custody, for medication, and for food or beverage (brief trips for take-out and groceries only).
+- Facilities and businesses should ask screening questions to assess risk for COVID-19 every day before an employee is allowed to work: - 1.
+Do you have any symptoms of COVID-19 or fever of 100.4 degrees Fahrenheit or higher that are new for you?
+Symptoms of COVID-19 can include: - Fever, or feeling feverish; - Respiratory symptoms such as runny nose, nasal congestion, sore throat, cough, or shortness of breath; - ➤ General body symptoms such as muscle aches, chills, and severe fatigue; - Gastrointestinal symptoms such as nausea, vomiting, or diarrhea, and - Changes in a person's sense of taste or smell. - 2.
+Have you had close contact with someone in the prior 10 days who has tested positive for COVID-19?
+(Note: healthcare workers caring for COVID-19 patients while wearing appropriate personal protective equipment should answer "no" because they are not considered to have exposure)

+3. Have you traveled in the prior 10 days internationally (outside of the U.S., except for essential travel to/from Canada\) or on a cruise ship?

+\Essential travel to/from Canada includes for work, school, personal safety, medical care, care of others, or parental shared custody.
 Essential travel also includes travel for students and their parents or guardians who are visiting institutions of higher learning or preparatory high schools as potential future students, including allowing the students to remain at the schools for overnight stays.

-Employee Exclusion Due to Symptoms ("Isolation" Guidance)
+Employees with Symptoms of COVID-19 Should Stay Home and be Evaluated for COVID-19 Testing (regardless of prior infection or COVID-19 vaccination status)

-Persons with any new or unexplained symptoms of COVID-19 (even if only mild symptoms) must not be allowed into the facility.
-Symptomatic persons should be instructed to contact their health care provider to be tested for COVID-19 and must self-isolate at home; this includes people who are previously vaccinated against COVID-19 or who had prior COVID-19.
+Persons with any new or unexplained symptoms of COVID-19 (even if only mild symptoms) should not be allowed into the facility.
+Symptomatic persons should be instructed to contact their health care provider to be evaluated for testing for COVID-19 and must self-isolate at home; this includes people who are previously vaccinated against COVID-19 or who had prior COVID-19.
 For people who do not have a primary care provider, or for whom a primary care provider does not/cannot test the person, the individual should seek COVID-19 testing at one of the many testing locations around NH.
-The person can be allowed off "isolation" and back to work when either: